 Whether you rent your home out as furnished or unfurnished is completely down to you, but either way, you will need to have a massive clear out before tenants are ready to move in.

 If you don’t spend the time going through all your belongings, you’ll end up having to pay to keep them in storage or have too much to transport to your new abode.
 Look at using this as an opportunity to have a huge clear out before your tenants are due to move in.
 Car boot sales, eBay and using the selling app Depop are all handy ways to sell anything you no longer want (providing they are in good condition).
-Other than that, look at recycling anything that can no longer be used.
+Other than that, look at recycling any old iPads and anything that can no longer be used taking up space.

 Before you make the decision of whether to rent your home out as furnished or unfurnished, weigh up the pros and cons of both.
 Unfurnished means you will have to take your furniture with you, but it also is a popular choice for tenants who want to make the home their own.

 Furnished properties tend to be more popular for young couples, who don’t yet have the money to buy their own sofas, beds, washing machines and dishwashers, to name a few.
 Do consider the demand in your area for both types of lets.